CyberFlameGO/svnpython/Doc/library/os.rst

    other) times, in seconds.
 The items are: user time, system time, children's user time, children's system time, and elapsed real time since a fixed point in the past, in that order.
 See the Unix manual page :manpage:`times(2)` or the corresponding Windows Platform API documentation.
-Availability: Unix, Windows.
-On Windows, only the first two items are filled, the others are zero.
+Availability: Macintosh, Unix, Windows.

 .. function:: wait()